 GoodNotes has added flashcards with spaced repetition.
-Most GoodNotes users are students trying to make sure that they don’t need other apps for their study.
+Most GoodNotes users are students trying to make sure that they don’t need other apps for their studies.
 GoodNotes announced this as an experimental feature; we are still to contact the developers to find out what they mean by that.

 Flashcards paper is currently only available for the GoodNotes Standard paper size, under Essentials (paper template group).
-It is only plain paper (without grids or lines) with two halves.
-The top half is for your question and the bottom one for the answer, both clearly labelled.
+It is the only plain paper (without grids or lines) with two halves.
+The top half is for your question and the bottom one is for the answer, both clearly labelled.
 All the tools in GoodNotes are available for your flashcards.
 You can, thus use images, text, and handwriting to create your flashcards.